willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 Number of elements in a request:

 - In most cases, a request has one element.
-- For some requests, such as swap shift request approvals, there are five elements.
-These elements are one PUT swap request, two DELETE shifts (for the existing shifts), and two POST shifts (for the new shifts).
+- Some requests, such as swap shift request approvals, have five elements: one PUT swap request, two DELETE shifts (existing shifts), and two POST shifts (new shifts).

 #### WfiRequest